 William Bentinck was born on 14 September 1774 at Buckinghamshire, England to William Bentinck, 3rd Duke of Portland and Lady Dorothy.
 His father was a Prime Minister of Great Britain.
 Bentinck joined the British army at the age of 16 and had become a colonel by 1798.
 In 1803, he was named the Governor of Madras.
-He was a British soldier who later served as Governor-General of India from 1828-1835.
+He later served as Governor-General of India from 1828-1835.
 He is credited with reforms in educational, social and judicial spheres during his tenure as Governor-General of British India.